tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

    form = ProjectForm()
    ```

-2. Grab any relevant ID’s so you can assign/relate it to a row (object) in the database.
+2. Grab any relevant IDs so you can assign/relate them to a row (object) in the database.

    ```python
    portfolio = Portfolio.objects.get(pk=portfolio_id)